humberto-ortiz/megaprobe-lab/content/christian.md

 avoid insults for not really enjoying watching movies.
 My favorite word is "bubbly".

 #Contact
- - e-mail - <vcavilatav@gmail.com>
+ - e-mail - <cavilatav@gmail.com>
  - Github - <https://github.com/christian/>

  # Research Goals
- - This semester I plan to read a lot of papers, actually understand them, learn how to code.
+ - This semester I plan to read a lot of papers, actually understand them, learn how to code, make mamma proud.

 #Weekly Reports

 ##Week one (Jan 29, 2017 - Feb, 4 2017)
  - Started and completed the Command Line course on Code Cademy.
  - Started the Python course on Code Cademy.
- - Read (but not fully analized) Israel O. Dilan Pantoja's paper "Analysis of Mutual's output and some contributions".
+ - Read (but not fully analyzed) Israel O. Dilan Pantoja's paper "Analysis of Mutual's output and some contributions".